VidyutRao/APS-Failure-In-Scania-Trucks/README.md

 1. Unnecessary checks done by a mechanic. ($10)
 2. Missing a faulty truck, which may cause a breakdown in the future. ($500) However the main objective will be to predict and minimize the cost of failures associated with these combinations of readings.

+# Objective
+The primary purpose of this project was to implement and compare multiple classification algorithms using the various packages available in Python.
+The algorithms used are: dimensionality reduction (using SelectKBest and PCA from sklearn), gradient boosting (using sklearn and xgboost), Random Forest, Support Vector Machine and Neural Networks using Keras.
+Many hyperparemters were tested using cross validation (GridSearchCV).

+The lowest cost obtain was around 10000 using XGBoost.